hassanjrao/ExpenseTracker22/README.md

 # Expense Tracker App with Context Api

-I have decided to move out my Laravel comfortzone, therefore I have started learning react.
-In this project I have learnt and implemented the following react concepts.
+I have decided to move out of my Laravel comfort zone, therefore I have started learning ReactJs.
+In this project, I have learned and implemented the following react concepts:

 ![plot](./expense-tracker-image.png)